Bachelor of Arts and Bachelor of Science

 Tuition and Financial Aid

 Awards for postgraduate study include Fulbright, George J. Mitchell, Rotary Ambassadorial, Kathryn Wasserman Davis Projects for Peace, the Carnegie Junior Fellowship, Udall and Goldwater.
-Dickinson is a leader of Fulbright scholars.
+Dickinson is a leader of Fulbright and Peace Corps scholars.

-95 percent of Dickinsonians are either employed or accepted into a graduate program five years after graduation.
-Graduate school acceptance rates are strong: 80 percent for law school and 88 percent (of those recommended) for medical school.
+92 percent of Dickinsonians are either employed or accepted into a graduate program one year after graduation.
+Graduate school acceptance rates are strong: 92 percent for law school and 89 percent (of those recommended) for medical school within all health professions.

 Graduate School Partners

 Top business, law, engineering and medical schools offer programs to accelerate admission for Dickinson graduates or give graduates credit for undergraduate courses.
-The college has agreements with internationally renowned institutions such as Columbia and Johns Hopkins universities.
-Learn about additional graduate school agreements.
+Agreements are in place with internationally renowned institutions such as Columbia University and Thunderbird School of Global Management.

-U.S. president, Supreme Court justice, second secretary of the Smithsonian Institution, retired chairman and CEO of Wyeth, first editor of USA Today and chairman and CEO of Gannett Co.
-Inc., chief executive of wealth and investment management & executive chairman of Barclays Americas, assistance manager of the New York Jets, agents for professional athletes, Tony and Jeff award winners, Lemelson-MIT Prize winner, several U.S. representatives and other elected officials, award-winning poets, novelists and photographers, three elected members of the National Academy of Sciences, member of the Time magazine's 2006 list of 100 most influential people and several college presidents.
+U.S. president, Supreme Court justices, second secretary of the Smithsonian Institution, retired chairman and CEO of Wyeth, first editor of USA Today and chairman and CEO of Gannett Co.
+Inc., chief executive of wealth and investment management & executive chairman of Barclays Americas, agents for professional athletes, Tony and Jeff award winners, Lemelson-MIT Prize winner, several U.S. representatives and other elected officials, award-winning poets, novelists and photographers, three elected members of the National Academy of Sciences, member of the Time magazine's 2006 list of 100 most influential people and several college presidents.

 Mid-50% Range of ACT (Composite) Scores of Enrolled Students